 Dear Friends, It is my pleasure to extend our best wishes and warm thoughts from the entire Buy-a-Net team of volunteers, staff and Board of Directors.
 I’d like to share with you a major accomplishment this past year.
 In October of 2013 our organization signed a 4 year agreement with The Department of Foreign Affairs, Trade and Development (previously known as CIDA).
 This is

-Kingston, Ontario, Buy-a-Net Malaria Prevention Group (BAN), the first Canadian charity determined to end malaria deaths, announces it will expand its work in Uganda through the “Heal-One Village at a Time” project, thanks to the support of the Canadian International Development Agency (CIDA).
-The “Heal-One Village at a Time” project will improve maternal and child health by reducing the incidence of mortality due to
+Kingston, Ontario.
+Buy-a-Net Malaria Prevention Group (BAN), the first Canadian charity determined to end malaria deaths, announces it will expand its work in Uganda through the “Health for All (HEAL) project, thanks to the support of the Canadian International Development Agency (CIDA).
+The “HEAL” project will improve maternal and child health by reducing the incidence of mortality due to treatable and preventable diseases, such

 View the certificate of recognition